vivek-vishwanath/xv6/README.md

 The purpose of this lab is to have you explore how the kernel can enable user-space applications to build their own isolation and login systems through simple, minimal, low-level kernel interfaces.
-To accomplish this you will create a simple (but realistic) user system, a file permission system, and a a user-space login system.
+To accomplish this you will create a simple (but realistic) user system, a file permission system, a a user-space login system, and add support for large files.

 We have provided primitive cryptographic tools for hashing and encrypting data.
 The expectation is for you to utilize these tools when building your login